310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 There would’ve been a commotion were someone to spot an intruder, but unfortunately, I’ve noticed nothing of the sort.

-And back in spring, we had that terrorist warning—or, well… we had a small incident, so they’ve tightened security since then.[^7]
+And back in spring, we had that terrorist warning — or, well… we had a small incident, so they’ve tightened security since then.[^7]

 Unauthorized people can no longer enter the school so effortlessly.
 {% endbubble %}

 {% bubble Kuro %}
-Ahh, um.
+Ahh, uhh.
 Yeah, there was that… warning.
 {% endbubble %}

 {% bubble Keito %}